Spring outdoors at Basildon Park

 As the warmer days draw closer, why not dust off the winter cobwebs by discovering Basildon Park in spring.
 Choose a parkland walk to find fresh signs of spring, or discover spring bulbs starting to bloom in the gardens.

-Choose from one of 4 way-marked walks to discover signs of spring at Basildon Park.
-Follow the green walk for the chance to see some impressive views of the mansion through the trees across the parkland; on any of the walks look out for spring flowers such as Violets, Cowslip, Cherry Blossom and Primroses.
+Cheery buttercups and daffodils cover the parkland in spring.
+With four way-marked paths to choose from, there is plenty of opportunity to discover spring flowers blooming on a refreshing walk.
+Follow the green walk for the chance to see some impressive views of the mansion through the trees across the parkland, and follow the orange walk to find ancient trees.
+On your way, look out for spring flowers such as violets, cowslip, cherry blossom and primroses.

 Dog-walking in spring